Updated March 23, 2017

 Give your feet a rest and take a short drive for lunch.
 La Farm Bakery is a modern bakery that utilizes centuries-old baking traditions and techniques to bring guests offerings like artisan breads, pastries or sandwiches.
 Lucky 32 serves American Southern cuisine in an upscale, yet approachable, environment focusing on sourcing local ingredients on a rotating, seasonal menu.
 Or, for a more casual meal, Doherty's Irish Pub & Restaurant - Cary serves Irish-American fare with local beers on tap.
 Click for a full list of Cary restaurants.

 Still feeling the foodie path?
-Head to Fortnight Brewing Company, with traditional English-style beers that incorporate both premium U.K. and U.S. ingredients.
+Head to Fortnight Brewing Company, with traditional English-style beers that incorporate both premium U.K. and U.S. ingredients, or head back to downtown to try out Bond Brothers Beer Company (voted best new brewery in the country!) and their robust barrel sour program.

 Top off your day with one of Cary's energizing evening activities.
 Here are just a few options to get your planning started...